pombase/website/src/docs/status/sequencing-updates.md

 There are 4 bases missing from the sequence AACATCTTCCAAGTTCTCAT GATC CTTTAAAGATTCCTCAAGGT, which will change the C-terminal region slightly.
-This will be fixed in the next round of corrections
+This will be fixed in the next round of corrections.

 #### Jun 2008 197 potential sequence discrepancies from the Broad Institute